-- The applicant who left College in good standing and has not attended any other institution. - The applicant who subsequently attended another institution and maintained a grade point average of 2.00. - The applicant who left the College on academic suspension and has completed the period of suspension.
+• The applicant who left Barton College in good standing and has not attended any other institution.

+- The applicant who subsequently attended another instituion and maintained a grade point average of 2.00. - The applicant who left Barton College on academic suspension and has completed the period of suspension.